 The trouble with traditional pesticides is, it’s hard to find an ant killer that won’t harm the beneficial insects you actually want to have in your garden, or leach chemicals into the soil, which will then end up in your food.
 I have found this homemade recipe to be effective and I love knowing that the ingredients are safe for my family and the many critters that frequent my garden.

 Pest Control for Organic Gardens

-When it comes to gardening, one thing all gardeners deal with in some form or fashion are pests.
-From insects, to worms, to unexpected reptiles (snakes!)
-I’ve seen just about all possibilities working outdoors.
+When it comes to gardening, one thing all gardeners deal with in some form or fashion is pests.
+From insects to worms, to unexpected reptiles (snakes!)
+I’ve seen just about all possibilities of working outdoors.

 There are some easy ways to manage pests using organic, non-toxic methods.

 - Cleanliness.
 Eliminate clutter and hiding spots for snakes to minimize their habitat.
 Once I used cinder blocks to support a large container plant and a snake made his home in the little crevices.
 YIKES!

 - Diversity.
 A life-friendly garden tends to self-regulate.
 For example the one year I had some tomato hornworms come and attack my tomatoes and within a couple of days a flock of yellow finches began to visit and wiped them all out!